Trees Count 2025

 Map of NYC with pink dots over several parks where I counted trees

 For each tree, I measured its circumference, identified the species, and input a few health observations such as insect damage or excessive litter.
-I got to survey a wide variety of trees from new plantings in Hunter’s Point to huge osage orange trees in Marcus Garvey Memorial Park.
+I’ve surveyed a wide variety of trees from new plantings in Hunter’s Point to huge osage orange trees in Marcus Garvey Memorial Park.
 I also explored a lot of different parks that I hadn’t seen before.

-In total, I’ve surveyed 373 trees so far.
-My top three species were london plane, japanese zelkova, and thornless honeylocust, which lines up with some of the overall top species planted in the parks.
+In total, I’ve surveyed about 500 trees so far.
+My top three species are london plane, callery pear, and japanese zelkova, which is similar to the overall top species planted in the parks.
 It was sad to see that every plane tree I surveyed was struggling with the heat but at least there were other species that fared better.

 If you’d like to learn more or get involved, the NYC Parks page is here.